senthil-developer/twitter-clone/README.md

 - **Mongoose**: Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
 It provides a straightforward schema-based solution to model application data.
 - **JSON Web Tokens (JWT)**: JWT is used for user authentication and authorization in the backend.
 - **Cloudinary**: Cloudinary is used for image storage and manipulation in the backend.
-- **Nodemon**: Nodemon is used for automatically restarting the server during development.

 ## Getting Started